Keksuccino/docs_fancymenu/faq.md

 These translucent (low opacity) boxes/rectangles can be at the right or bottom edge of your Text element and they are not a bug.
 These are the scroll grabbers of the Text element, since the element is scrollable.

 If you don't want these boxes to be visible, you can either right-click the element and disable scrolling completely OR you can also set the grabber textures to completely transparent ones in the same right-click menu, if you want the element to be still scrollable.

+### How can I show the latest Minecraft changelog in my menus?

+There's a great [GitHub project](https://github.com/ClaytonTDM/minecraft-changelogs-markdown) that converts Minecraft's changelogs to FancyMenu-compatible Markdown, so you can show the latest MC changelog in your menus!
+It updates daily to fetch new changelogs.

+For example, to show the latest Minecraft changelog in a Text element, set its **Source Mode** to **Resource** and set its resource source to **Web**.
+Then use this URL as source: `https://clay.is-a.dev/minecraft-changelogs-markdown/{"placeholder":"mcversion"}/fancymenu.md`